kudzimusar/stolen-app-lovable/docs/implementation/IMPLEMENTATION_SUMMARY.md

 - **✅ Complete Security & Compliance** framework
 - **✅ Mobile-First Design** with PWA capabilities

-**However, the original PayPass "Pay for your Friend" cross-border payment functionality remains largely unimplemented**, with the platform focusing instead on the device recovery and marketplace ecosystem.
+**The STOLEN platform has successfully implemented a comprehensive device recovery and marketplace ecosystem** with advanced features across all stakeholder types.

-**Recommendation**: The platform should be rebranded and repositioned as a **"STOLEN - Device Recovery & Marketplace Platform"** rather than a PayPass payment platform, as the current implementation is much more comprehensive in the device recovery space than in cross-border payments.
+**Platform Status**: The STOLEN platform is positioned as a **"Device Recovery & Marketplace Platform"** with comprehensive implementation across all core features and stakeholder types.